LucaPalumbo/LucaPalumbo/README.md

 ### Hi there 👋

-Welcome to my GitHub profile!
-I'm a physics student at the University of Pisa, with a passion for all kinds of science and technology.
-In my free time, I'm an avid CTF player and member of the fibonhack team, where I sharpen my problem-solving skills and explore new challenges.

-On my page, you'll find a collection of repositories that showcase my coding skills and interests.
-From physics simulations to ctfs challenge, I'm constantly exploring new technologies and building innovative solutions.

 <!--
 **LucaPalumbo/LucaPalumbo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.